Awnder/playfair_andrew-timmy/README.md

+# NOTE: this cryptography project currently has some errors and does not run as intended.
 # Cryptography Project
 This python file uses three types of ciphers to encrypt and decrypt text.
 The file uses command-line arguments to specify encryption, key/passwords, and text.